Top 5 ways to beat the heat while camping at Kern River

 There are many places to tuck in and wade or swim during lower water season on the Kern River, you probably already have your favorites.
 Here are some of our fav cooling off spots.
 Bring along a portable shade tent, sunscreen, lots of water for hydrating and remember to take breaks from the sun.
-If you forget to pack an essential, like an inner tube or sunglasses, no worries, pop in our Camp Store, we probably have it!
+If you forget to pack an essential, like a Personal Flotation Device (PFD), an inner tube or sunglasses, no worries, pop in our Camp Store, we probably have it!

 Kern River Trail: This 5 mile round trip, scenic hike follows the upper Kern portion of the Wild & Scenic Kern River with plenty of low water season pools for dipping and cooling off.
 Trailhead is north of Kernville at the Johnsondale Bridge.

-Riverkern Beach: Known by locals as The Curve this riverside beach spot gets packed early so plan to arrive before 10am!
+Riverkern Beach: Known by locals as The Curve this riverside beach spot gets packed early, during lower water season, so plan to arrive before 10am!
 The Curve has a deeper pool for swimming and water play.
 Located just before the town of Riverkern on Sierra Way, just 2 1/2 miles north of Kernville.
 Kern River's Edge camping guests can use our Secret Trail to access this beach.
-Many of our campers love to inner tube from The Curve to the bottom of our campground property - then repeat!
+During lower water season, many of our campers love to inner tube from The Curve to the bottom of our campground property - then repeat!

-KR3: Kern River 3 is a Southern California Edison hydro-electric power plant access area, where Kern River water gets pumped through the mountain and released here.
+KR3: During lower water season Kern River 3 is a Southern California Edison hydro-electric power plant access area, where Kern River water gets pumped through the mountain and released here.
 Water temps are usually colder in this location!
 Located about 1.5 miles north of Kernville on Sierra Way.
 Follow the access road to the left, just before Camp Erwin Owen.